rjones30/Gluexprod/README.md

 # Gluexprod
 Support for automatic building of docker images to hold Gluex programs and libraries within a Centos container built upon the latest centos base docker image.
+This project supports dockerhub container rjones30:gluexprod.